tdickinsam41-dev/Dickinson-GEOG678-Fall2025/Lab4/README.md

 ---

 #### Output Screen Capture
-Here is the screen capture from task 8:
+Here is the screen capture from task 8 showing email and the points from the data set for the bounding box:

 ![Screenshot of online resume](Lab4_output.jpg)